jtpgames/Locust_Scripts/README.md

     * locust_tester.py: contains specific code for Locust to perform the actual performance test.
 For demonstration purposes, this script tests ARS_simulation.py.
 Outputs a `locust_log.log`;
+    * locust_multiple_requests: an enhanced version of locust_tester that sends additional requests to generate more load.
+    * locust_teastore.py: performs load testing against TeaStore, or our simulated TeaStore.
 * Evaluators:
     * loadtest_plotter.py: reads the `locust_log.log`, plots response times, and additional metrics to better visualize, if the real-time requirements of the EN 50136 are met.
 * SUTs
-    * Alarm Receiving Software Simulation (ARS_simulation.py): simulates workload measured in the production environment of an industrial ARS.
+    * Alarm Receiving Software Simulation (ARS_simulation.py): simulates an industrial ARS based on data measured in the production environment of the GS company group.
+    * TeaStore (teastore_simulation.py): simulates TeaStore based on a predictive model generated in a lab environment.

+# Instructions to reproduce results in our paper
-# Quick start
+## Quick start
 * Clone the repository;
 * run `pip3 install -r requirements.txt`;
+* In the file `ARS_simulation.py` make sure that the lines marked with MASCOTS2020 are uncommented.
 * open two terminal shells:
   1. run `python3 ARS_simulation.py` in one of them;
   2. run `python3 executor.py.` in the other.
 * to stop the test, terminate the executor.py script;
 * run `python3 loadtest_plotter.py`, pass the locust_log.log and see the results. :)

-# Instructions to reproduce results in our paper
+## Details
 Using the performance testing infrastructure available in this repository, we conducted performance tests in a real-world alarm system provided by the GS company.
 To provide a way to reproduce our results without the particular alarm system,